YichengShen/yichengshen.github.io/notes.md

    - Take the `title` in `public/files/projects.csv`
    - Remove all special characters
    - Replace all ' ' with '-'

+## Highlights Section

+1. There are 3 types of highlights:

+   - achievement
+   - work
+   - life

+   Make sure you enter correct `type` in `public/files/highlights.csv`.

+2. `year` and `month` in `public/files/highlights.csv` are required. `day` can be left blank.
+If blank, the code will fill them with 0 (for the convinience of sorting).

+3. The default number of highlights shown is 5.
+Every time the **_SHOW MORE_** button is clicked, the number is incremented by 5.
+When you toggle the type, the number is reset to 5.

 ## Images